bomonike/bomonike.github.io/scada.md

 The MES module calculates the three loss-related factors:

-   OEE = Availability  x  Performance  x Quality
+   <ul>OEE = Availability  x  Performance  x Quality</ul>

-Because it exposes what actions to take against the underlying causes of lost productivity, it is preferred over calculation of OEE using the ratio of Fully Productive Time to Planned Production Time.
+Because it exposes what actions to take against the underlying causes of lost productivity, the calculation above is preferred over calculation of OEE using the ratio of Fully Productive Time to Planned Production Time:

-OEE = (Good Count × Ideal Cycle Time) / Planned Production Time
+   <ul>OEE = (Good Count × Ideal Cycle Time) / Planned Production Time</ul>

 Fully Productive Time is just another way of saying manufacturing only Good Parts as fast as possible (Ideal Cycle Time) with no Stop Time.

-Schedule Loss is not part of OEE but is part of <a target=="_blank" href="https://www.oee.com/teep/">TEEP (Total Effective Equipment Performance)</a>.
+Schedule Loss is not part of OEE but is part of <a target="_blank" href="https://www.oee.com/teep/">TEEP (Total Effective Equipment Performance)</a>.

 ## Feedback Control Algorithms